HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/AppMenu_Properties.md

 > **_Note:_** Locale-level configurations take priority when invalid values are given to this property, or if it is not defined.

-The mirroring widget layout properties should be defined as follows.
+### The mirroring widget layout properties should be defined as follows.

+{% highlight VoltMx %}
-{% highlight voltMx %}function getIsFlexPositionalShouldMirror(widgetRetainFlexPositionPropertiesValue) {
+function getIsFlexPositionalShouldMirror(widgetRetainFlexPositionPropertiesValue) {
     return (isI18nLayoutConfigEnabled &&
     localeLayoutConfig[defaultLocale]
     ["mirrorFlexPositionalProperties"] == true &&